 The Milwaukee Foot Model is used to assess patients before surgery and during post-operative care to track their results.
 The gait and motion analysis is highly accurate, detailed and unlike any other test in the area.

 Using markers on the patient, plates in the floor that measure forces of the foot, infrared lights and special video cameras, a 3-D analysis of the patient’s gait is created.
 There’s also a special system for measuring plantar pressures underneath the foot pressures inside the shoe with and without orthotics.

 Conditions Evaluated in the Gait Lab

 Conditions commonly evaluated in the Gait Lab include:

-- Posterior tibial tendon dysfunction (PTTD) or adult-acquired flatfoot
+- Adult-acquired flatfoot or posterior tibial tendon dysfunction (PTTD)

 - Arthritis, especially forefoot arthritis

 - Degenerative foot diseases and joint diseases of the foot and ankle